 - Fully Enclosed, Heated, and Insulated to Protect Tanks and Pipes

-The Positives and Negatives of a Small 5th wheel Camper
+The Positives and Negatives of Small 5th wheel Campers

 Always consider your personal priorities and plan accordingly.

-If you’re comparing a small 5th wheel camper to a motorhome, you’ll find a pretty drastic price difference.
+If you’re comparing a small fifth wheel camper to a motorhome, you’ll find a pretty drastic price difference.

 When you can unload the mechanics and heavy lifting to your tow vehicle, your camper is a relatively very simple construction.

-Even if you’re additionally purchasing a truck, you’ll likely find the cost of a motorhome still exceeds the cost of a truck and a small 5th wheel trailer.
+Even if you’re additionally purchasing a truck, you’ll likely find the cost of a motorhome still exceeds that of a truck and a small fifth wheel trailer.

-Without the driving cabin taking up precious floor plan space, you’ll find small 5th wheel campers to feel surprisingly spacious.
-They often boast at least one pop-out, and can end up feeling like way more space for a whole lot less than in an RV.
+Without the driving cabin taking up precious floor plan space, you’ll find small fifth wheels to feel surprisingly spacious.
+They often boast at least one slide-out, and can end up feeling like way more space for a whole lot less than in an RV.

 Most people who travel via a motorhome tend to tow a more “drivable” vehicle.
 That means two drive trains and double the potential breakdowns.